 Remains of polished bones have been found in South Africa, which may have been the tools of early man.

-Much of what we know about early man has been learned from a skeleton was found in Africa in 1974.
+Much of what we know about very early man has been learned from a skeleton was found in Africa in 1974.
 This skeleton was of a young female who was about 20 when she died.
 Lucy, as the skeleton has been named, was about 4 foot tall and probably weighed about 50 pounds when she died.
 Her skeleton showed she walked upright and her brain was about the size of an orange.
 There were no signs on her skeleton to show how she died, so scientists are still puzzling over that and many other questions.
 The archeologists who found Lucy has gone back to the same area many times looking for further proof that early man lived in this area.
 It was the discovery of Lucy that has convinced scientists that early man first appeared in Africa.